-There’s nothing more jarring than ordering a tiny item online only for it to arrive in a huge box, multiple layers of bubble wrap, another box, and then a plastic bag.
+There’s nothing more jarring than ordering a tiny item online only for it to arrive in a huge box, multiple layers of bubble wrap, another box, and then a single use plastic bag.

 Soon, your living room floor is covered in trash, all for something that can fit into the palm of your hand.
 Sure, the cardboard might be able to be recycled, but some types are easier than others, and all of the plastic?
 Not so much.